Steadying0235/gpu-screen-recorder-fork/README.md

 # FAQ
 ## How is this different from using OBS with nvenc?
 OBS only uses the gpu for video encoding, but the window image that is encoded is copied from the GPU to the CPU and then back to the GPU (video encoding unit).
 These operations are very slow and causes all of the fps drops when using OBS.
 OBS only uses the GPU efficiently on Windows 10 and Nvidia.\
-This gpu-screen-recorder keeps the window image on the GPU and sends it directly to the video encoding unit on the GPU by using CUDA.
+This gpu screen recorder keeps the window image on the GPU and sends it directly to the video encoding unit on the GPU by using CUDA.
 This means that CPU usage remains at around 0% when using this screen recorder.
 ## How is this different from using OBS NvFBC plugin?
 The plugin does everything on the GPU and gives the texture to OBS, but OBS does not know how to use the texture directly on the GPU so it copies the texture to the CPU and then back to the GPU (video encoding unit).
 These operations are very slow and causes a lot of fps drops unless you have a fast CPU.
 This is especially noticable when recording at higher resolutions than 1080p.
 ## How is this different from using FFMPEG with x11grab and nvenc?